Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

              Solid lines with arrows show a higher order function (HOF) that creates the data product, or the data product sequence, to which the arrow points.
              The label on the line shows both the HOF being used  and the user-supplied algorithm used by that HOF.
    :name: fig-wirecell
-   :alt: A possible Wire-Cell charged waveform simulation workflow.
    :align: center

-.. graphviz:: wirecell-charge-waveform-sim-func.gv
-   :caption: A possible Wire-Cell charged waveform simulation workflow, in the function-centric view.
-             Shaded rectangles denote higher order functions (HOFs) and the user-supplied algorithms used in the HOF.
-             The solid arrow shows the data flow from one HOF to the next one in the workflow.
-             The label on the solid arrows show data products.
-             The indices on the names of the data products imply the hierarchy of data product sets to which the data products belong.
-             A single index denotes a data product that belongs to a *TriggerRecord*; a double index denotes one that belongs to a *TimeBin*.
-   :name: fig-wirecell-func

-The workflow begins with the simulated *Deposits* for a trigger record.
+The *sim* workflow (comprising the *drift*, *convolve*, *noise* and *digitize* steps) begins with the simulated *Depos* for a trigger record.
-The *Deposits* object is to be used as input to an algorithm that deals with the drift of the charge, shown as a rectangle labeled with *unfold* HOF and *drift* algorithm.
+The *Depos* object is the input to an algorithm that deals with the drift of the charge, creating *DriftedDepos* information.
-The generated information from this algorithm is too large to hold in memory at one time, so an *unfold* higher order function (HOF) is used to create a sequence of *DriftedDepos* objects, one for each *time bin* that the unfold creates.
+It is the assumption of this analysis that the generated information from this algorithm is too large to hold in memory at one time, so an *unfold* higher order function (HOF) is used to create a sequence of *DriftedDepos* objects, one for each *time bin* that the unfold creates.
 This unfold defines both the time bins themselves, and the *DriftedDepos* object that is put into each of the generated time bins.
 The period of time covered by each time bin, and the number of time bins, and the contents of the *DriftedDepos* object put into each time bin, are under the control of the user-specified *drift* algorithm that is given to the unfold function.